 This projection procedure over the route allows us to handle the vehicles as if they travel over a line, which is one of the requirements for the collision avoidance algorithm.
-In the next section, the speed data from the GPS is considered, so that the problem can be reduced to one with constant speed, as mentioned in Section 3.
+In the next section, the speed data from the GPS are considered, so that the problem can be reduced to one with constant speed, as mentioned in Sect.
+3.

-4.3 Estimating Speeds and Relevant Vehicles from GPS Data
+4.3 Estimating speeds and relevant vehicles from GPS data

-The data from the GPS measurements of trucks and buses was used for two purposes: to define the parameters of the algorithm according to GPS information delivered by vehicles and to evaluate the performance of the algorithm using real data.
-An original set of approximately 500,000 records representing one week of operation was considered in this analysis.
+The data from the GPS measurements of trucks and buses were used for two purposes: to define the parameters of the algorithm according to GPS information delivered by vehicles and to evaluate the performance of the algorithm using real data.
+An original set of approximately 500,000 records representing 1 week of operation was considered in this analysis.
 After filtering and cleaning the data, only 25% of these records were identified as useful.
 The dismissed data corresponded mainly to vehicles that were parked or were on a different secondary route.
-Next, for the selected vehicles, the available speed data was analyzed.
-A boxplot of the speeds is in Figure 5, separated for each vehicle type in both directions.
-The speeds are consistent with the maximum speed for buses, which is 90 km/hr, and for trucks, which is 70 km/hr.
-Both of these speeds are defined in COD (2009).
-As expected, the speed data for the trucks has a higher variation when going up, due to the slope of the road and the different loads of the trucks.
+Next, for the selected vehicles, the available speed data were analyzed.
+A boxplot of the speeds is in Fig. 5, separated for each vehicle type in both directions.
+The speeds are consistent with the maximum speed for buses, which is 90 km/h, and for trucks, which is 70 km/h.
+Both of these speeds are defined in CODELCO (2009).
+As expected, the speed data for the trucks have a higher variation when going up, due to the slope of the road and the different loads of the trucks.